Bundeswehr: Consequences of 2022 Russian invasion of Ukraine

 As of 31 December 2022, the number of active military personnel in the Bundeswehr was 183,051.
 Military expenditure in Germany was at $52.8 billion in 2020, roughly 1.3% of the country's GDP.

-At the end of February 2022, in light of Russia's invasion of Ukraine, chancellor Olaf Scholz announced a plan to increase the power of the German military, pledging €100 billion ($112.7 billion) of the 2022 budget for the armed forces and repeating his promise to reach the 2% of gross domestic product spending on defense in line with (as editorialized by Deutsche Welle) NATO "demands".
+At the end of February 2022, in light of Russia's invasion of Ukraine, chancellor Olaf Scholz announced a plan to increase the power of the German military, pledging €100 billion ($112.7 billion) of the 2022 budget for the armed forces and repeating his promise to reach the 2% of gross domestic product spending on defense in line with (as editorialized by Deutsche Welle) NATO requirements.

 According to information from defense politicians of the federal German parliament, representatives of the armaments industry and other experts, in October 2022 the Bundeswehr only had enough ammunition in stock for one or two days during wartime.
 A report made by the Ministry of Defence revealed problems in the Bundeswehr such as limited preparedness and lack of equipment.
 In the letter accompanying the report which was sent to the federal German parliament, the Minister of Defence noted that the situation would improve but "closing the gaps takes time".

 In 2025, the new government under Chancellor Friedrich Merz passed laws to further significantly expand the Bundeswehr, both in materiel and personnel.
 The annual military budget of Germany is to grow from ~2% of its GDP in 2025 to 3.5% in 2029.
-A new push to gain more volunteers and mechanisms for compulsory drafting in case these efforts are insufficient ("Nordic model") have been announced to come into force on January 1, 2026.
+In October 2025, the Federal Ministry of Defence consolidated its procurement planning into a single framework totalling approximately €377 billion across roughly 320 programmes spanning air, naval, land, air defence, ammunition, and C4ISR domains.
+A new push to gain more volunteers and mechanisms for compulsory drafting in case these efforts are insufficient ("Nordic model") have been announced to come into force on 1 January 2026.
 The goal is to reach a number of 260,000 of active Bundeswehr personnel, a 30% increase from its 2025 number.

+In April 2026, Germany unveiled its first standalone military strategy since the Second World War, titled "Verantwortung für Europa" (Responsibility for Europe), presented by Defence Minister Boris Pistorius on 22 April.
+The strategy package included a new capability profile, a personnel growth plan, a revised reserve strategy, and an administrative reform agenda of 153 concrete measures.
+Russia was identified as the primary threat, and the strategy adopted a "one theatre approach" treating NATO territory, the Middle East, and the Indo-Pacific as interconnected security spaces.